jzohrab/pytubedl/README.md

 # - better error handling for failed transcription model
 # - list hotkeys in README
 # - any other TODOs in the code.
+# - remove dev hack
+# - remove 'q' quit shortcut on main
+# - move files to new repo
+# - minimal requirements.txt
+# - split classes to separate files
+# - fresh checkout, install, build from scratch in new venv

+# - packaging?

 # Future TODOs:
 # - hotkey help - https://mail.python.org/pipermail/python-list/2003-April/229647.html